 As AI Wipes Jobs, Google CEO Says Everyone Must Adapt — Jobs Are Not Safe Anymore

-According to Google’s CEO, no job — not even senior positions — is guaranteed safe in the coming era of AI.
-As artificial intelligence transforms industries, he warns that societies must brace for major disruption.
+No job — not even senior positions — is guaranteed safe in the coming era of AI.
+As artificial intelligence transforms industries, societies must brace for major disruption.
 The key?
 Adaptation.
 Those who learn to use AI tools may thrive, while those who don’t could struggle.

 Quick Insight: AI isn’t just replacing predictable entry-level tasks anymore.
 With advances in AI capability, even leadership roles and highly skilled professions are under threat — meaning nearly everyone should rethink how they prepare for the future of work.